OSE Statement on Environmental Justice

 Collaborate with CLAS’s academic departments on classes that are under the OSE’s content focus to advocate for inclusion of the work of activists of color in syllabi.
 This can be done by actively working with professors to build lectures and teaching materials that avoid white washing sustainability history.

 The OSE recognizes that we all have a role in addressing racism in our community.
 We take responsibility for our shortcomings in addressing the racial inequalities that affect our students, faculty, and staff.
-As we move forward, we commit to create space for BIPOC at our university, to offer our tools and resources to uplift communities, and to provide tangible assistance in the fight against systemic racism.
+As we move forward, we commit to create space for People of Color at our university, to offer our tools and resources to uplift communities, and to provide tangible assistance in the fight against systemic racism.
 These efforts will be made a priority and will be continued as a promise to our current and future students.